Mary Pilgrim and my other Pilgrim ancestors

 My 3rd great-grandmother.

-My Pilgrim ancestors came from Norfolk in East Anglia and joined my family tree when Mary Pilgrim married James Goulty in 1842.
+My Pilgrim ancestors came from Norfolk in East Anglia and joined my family tree when Mary Pilgrim married James Goulty in 1842 – they would be my 3rd great-grandparents.
+See where they fit in my family tree.

-Mary was born illegitimately to mother Elizabeth Pilgrim on 7 January 1811 at Morley St Peter in Norfolk and was baptised there on 13 January.
-From a court case in 1814 we know that Mary’s father was a Godfrey Weston, who at the time she was conceived was a farm servant in Wymondham, Norfolk.
-Weston reneged on a promise to marry Elizabeth – as recounted below – and instead married a Sarah Long of Wymondham at Norwich in 1813.
-He raised a family with her and worked as a farmer in Wicklewood, Norfolk.
-He died on 11 September 1862.
+Mary was born illegitimately to Elizabeth Pilgrim on 7 January 1811 at Morley St Peter in Norfolk and was baptised there on 13 January.
+From a court case in 1814 we know that Mary’s father was a Godfrey Weston, who at the time she was conceived was a managing farm servant in Wymondham, Norfolk (see the details below).

 Mary died in 1867 in Salhouse and was buried there on 14 April.
 James remarried and died in 1898.

-Weston was on the one hand telling Maurice Pilgrim that he couldn’t marry Elizabeth because she had no money, while at the same time writing to her saying she was his ‘constant love’ and that if he ever married it would be to her.
-However, the court heard that Weston married another woman – Sarah Long – in November 1813.
+The court heard that Weston was on the one hand telling Maurice Pilgrim that he couldn’t marry Elizabeth because she had no money, while at the same time writing to her saying she was his ‘constant love’ and that if he ever married it would be to her.
+However, the court was told that Weston then married another woman – Sarah Long – in November 1813.
 His counsel admitted the promise of marriage to Elizabeth but strove to mitigate the damages by saying Weston had made various payments either voluntarily or as ordered by magistrates.
-However, damages were still awarded of £150 – a significant sum of money at the time and worth about £7,000 today.
+However, damages were still awarded of £150 – a significant sum of money at the time.

-Godfrey was young Mary’s father but it’s unclear who was the father of Elizabeth’s other child Alice Pilgrim, who was born in 1814 and baptised at Morley St Peter on 27 November.
+Godfrey was young Mary’s father but it’s unclear who was the father of Elizabeth’s other child Alice.

 Elizabeth and Alice never got to enjoy the rewards of the court case as mother and daughter died just a few weeks apart in 1815.
-Elizabeth was buried at All Saints Church in Old Buckenham on 2 April and Alice followed on 24 May.
+Elizabeth was buried at All Saints Church in Old Buckenham on 2 April that year.
+Weston and his wife Sarah Long lived in Wicklewood, Norfolk.
+He died on 11 September 1862 (read more about his life and family here).

 Maurice Pilgrim (1753-1839) and Mary Claxton (1749?-1822).